 Shares in BP fell sharply in London, as UK industry expressed alarm at the ‘inappropriate’ and increasingly aggressive rhetoric being deployed against BP by Barack Obama, US president.
 Ed Crooks, the FT’s energy editor, talks to Daniel Garrahan about the dire situation for BP and why Obama is making the oil company a scapegoat.

+Will the Gulf oil spill change oil supply dynamics?
 Many have pondered this question, as the International Energy Agency notes.
 But the IEA itself says that while it’s a tragedy, the likely effects on global oil markets are less striking.
 Read more

 Even while the Gulf oil disaster might be concentrating minds on the risks of fossil fuels, US Congress is now looking more unlikely ever to pass an effective climate bill.
 And this does not bode well for international climate talks.
 Read more